Cease, Moncada lead White Sox past Rangers 8-3

+CHICAGO (AP) — Dylan Cease said he had “A-plus” stuff.
+After a rough first inning, the rookie right-hander got a grip on his game.

-CHICAGO (AP) — Dylan Cease settled down after a tough start, Yoán Moncada hit a two-run homer for the second straight night and the Chicago White Sox beat the Texas Rangers 8-3 on Friday.
+Cease settled down after a tough start, Yoán Moncada hit a two-run homer for the second straight night and the Chicago White Sox beat the Texas Rangers 8-3 on Friday.

+The 23-year-old Cease (3-6) surrendered Willie Calhoun’s three-run shot in the first, but he set a career high with nine strikeouts in six innings.
+He allowed four hits and walked one in his ninth start since being recalled from Triple-A on July 3.

+“I found a feel,” Cease said.
+“I just thought let my body ride down the mound longer and it got me on track.

 Adam Engel added two RBIs as Chicago won for the fourth time in five games.
 Tim Anderson and Leury García each had two hits and drove in a run.

-Cease (3-6) gave up three-run shot to Willie Calhoun in the first, but the 23-year-old right-hander set a career high with nine strikeouts in six innings.
-He allowed four hits and walked one in his ninth start since being recalled from Triple-A on July 3.
+While the White Sox rallied, Cease responded by keeping Texas off the board.

+“He came back and gave us those shutdown innings after we scored,” manager Rick Renteria said.
+“There’s a confidence builder in that particular outing today.
+He should be happy about how he ended up kind of redirecting himself and righting the ship.”

-Evan Marshall, Aaron Bummer and Alex Colomé combined for three hitless innings in relief of Cease.
+Evan Marshall, Aaron Bummer and Alex Colomé then combined for three hitless innings in relief.

 Moncada also doubled for the second straight game after returning Thursday from a right hamstring strain.